uniwebcms/framework/docs/understanding-uniweb.md

 }
 ```

 Content creators only interact with `HeroSection` (because it's in a schema).
 The `CallToAction` component is invisible to them—it's internal implementation.
+Even if you're working solo on your own site, this boundary keeps concerns separated: your markdown content references `HeroSection`, your code composes `HeroSection` from internal components.

 **This is why "Foundation" fits better than "component library."** You're not exposing every component to content creators.
 You're building a foundation with a carefully designed surface area—the exposed components—while the internal structure is entirely up to you and standard React practices.